elimelt/notes/networks/2-direct-links/errors.md

-#
+# Error Detection and Correction

 Some bits will inevitably be recieved in error.
+Noise may flip the bits recieved over the network.
 We need to be able to...

 - detect errors
 - retransmit
 - correct errors

-## Problem: Noise

-Noise may flip the bits recieved over the network.
-Once you

 ## Approach: Add Redundancy

-In error detection codes, add *check bits* to the message bits.
+- In error detection codes, add *check bits* to the message bits.

-In error correction codes, add **more** *check bits* to let some errors be corrected.
+- In error correction codes, add **more** *check bits* to let some errors be corrected.

-Key issue is to design codes to detect as many errors as possible without having too much redundancy or computation required.
+- Key issue is to design codes to detect as many errors as possible without having too much redundancy or computation required.

+Generally, a **codeword** is a $D$-bit message with $R$ check bits added to it.
+The sender computes the check bits and appends them to the message.
+The reciever then verifies the check bits by recomputing them and comparing them to the recieved check bits.

 ### Example Code:

 $$
-1 \to 11
+1 \to 11\\
-0 \to 00
+0 \to 00\\
+x \to xx\\
 $$

 For example: